 Create a contingency to replace SNAP benefits if/when they lose federal funding.
 (Selectboard)

 Continue to support the Richmond Food Shelf and Thrift Store with anything they reasonably need to provide low or no cost food and clothing to those needing this service.
-(Town Administration)
+(Town Administration, Town-wide)

-When revising zoning, find new options to permit non-traditional housing types and encourage the development of new business ventures during zoning regulation updates.
-(Town Administration)
+When revising zoning, find new options to permit non-traditional housing types and encourage the development of new business ventures during zoning regulation updates. (, Planning Commission, Selectboard)

 Ensure town policies and regulations work together with public health programs and resources within and beyond Richmond.
 (Selectboard)

 Consider ways to support Richmond Market & Beverage in their expansion to include a Pharmacy in this expansion.
-(Selectboard, Economic Development Committee)
+(Selectboard, , Planning Commission, Town-wide)

 Consider ways of increasing opportunities for childcare providers, including supporting programs like the Youth Librarian and investigate a municipal property tax benefit for those providing in-home childcare.
-(Selectboard)
+(Selectboard, Library staff, MMUUSD)

 Continue ongoing public use of municipal buildings and grounds, including spaces such as the Community Room and Volunteers Green, for events like the Richmond Farmer’s Market, Holiday Market, book sale, and other accessible shopping opportunities.
-(Selectboard)
+(Selectboard, Town-wide)

 GOAL 2: Enhance Civic Engagement, and Communication Through Transparent Governance